SarkarPriyanshu/codingal_Assessment/README.md

 **Note:**

 Node-sass make easy to write css in a better way by compiling it for us and generate a clean css.

+## Features

+Loading: A simple loading component that shows the loading status.

+Error-handler: A component that shows the error response.

+## Code-Architecture

+App.js:

+here I had connect my redux with react and using react-redux i had retrived the default state from redux store and convert those state into props and send those props to related components.

+Users:

+List of user props is send to users component where I had map over it and return and structure of list.Each component have a onClick event handler that take that particlar clicked user and send it to redux store.
+Where it store that user into a variable called selectedUser

+Details:

+In details I take that Store selectedUser value and render it.